Jip-Hop/jailmaker/README.md

 ### Additional Commands

 Expert users may use the following additional commands to manage jails directly: `machinectl`, `systemd-nspawn`, `systemd-run`, `systemctl` and `journalctl`.
-The `jlmkr` script uses these commands under the hood and implements a subset of their capabilities.
+The `jlmkr` script uses these commands under the hood and implements a subset of their functions.
 If you use them directly you will bypass any safety checks or configuration done by `jlmkr` and not everything will work in the context of TrueNAS SCALE.

 ## Networking